NashJames/Potions/README.md

 ## Dark Mode Detection

 Since GitHub has a dark mode, we need to account for that in the design.
 Luckily, CSS introduced the `prefers-color-scheme` property in 2019.
 So we can throw some fairly simple media queries in our CSS to handle that.
-The hex values below match GitHub's light and dark colour scheme:
+For instance:

 <!-- prettier-ignore -->
 ```css